Jeffrey Dunstan: Life

 Dunstan was a foundling, and as such was reared in the parish workhouse of St. Dunstan's-in-the-East.
 At the age of twelve he was apprenticed to a greengrocer, but ran away to Birmingham, where he worked in factories.
 After his return to London in 1776, his chief occupation was that of buying old wigs.
-His extraordinary appearance, and the droll way in which he clapped his hands to his mouth and called "old wigs", used always to attract a crowd of people after him in the streets.
+His extraordinary appearance, and the droll way in which he clapped his hands to his mouth and called "old wigs", always used to attract a crowd of people after him in the streets.
 On the death of "Sir" John Harper in 1785, Dunstan was elected mayor of Garrat and began to be called "Sir" Jeffrey Dunstan.

 The custom of the Garrat elections seems to have had its origin in a petty act of local injustice.
 Certain encroachments on Garrat Common, situated between Wandsworth and Tooting in Surrey, led to the formation of an association of the inhabitants for the protection of their rights.
 The head of this association was called the mayor, and one of the rules was that he should be re-chosen after every general election.
-The public soon entered into the joke, the mock-election became highly popular, and the most eccentric characters were brought forward as candidates.
+The public soon entered into the joke, the mock election became highly popular, and the most eccentric characters were brought forward as candidates.

 The popularity of the entertainment is sufficiently attested by the following entry in the 'Gentleman's Magazine' under 25 July 1781:

 While Sir Richard Phillips relates that:

 Possessing a large fund of vulgar wit, Sir Jeffrey was the most popular of the candidates who ever appeared on the Garrett hustings.
 He was successful at three successive elections, but in 1796 was ousted from his office by "Sir" Harry Dimsdale, a muffin-seller and dealer in tinware.

 This was the last election which took place at Garrett, though an unsuccessful attempt to revive the custom was made some thirty years after.